-What Is Data Tokenization And How Does It Work?
+What Is Data Tokenization and How Does It Work?

 As the world increasingly moves online, it is essential to safeguard the information being stored and transferred over networks.
 Today, data is as important as currency and should be safeguarded as such.
 In 2022, there were 1802 instances of data compromise in America which affected 422 million people.